xubiod/gml-scripts/README.md

  Go to the [GitHub wiki](https://github.com/xubiod/gml-scripts/wiki) for more infomation about each script.

+ Go to the [code](https://github.com/xubiod/gml-scripts) to check out the scripts!

 These are scripts for use in GameMaker: Studio 1.4.x and GameMaker Studio 2.x

 ---